26 Nov 2021, last revised 12 May 2022

 Newspaper notice - Mar 1878

 The partnership dissolved on 04 Mar 1878 with Northey (or Northy) keeping the business (4).
-So now, who was Henry Northey?
+Now, who was Henry Northey?
 One possibility is that he was the older brother of Matthew and William (5).
 It turns out, though, there was also a "Henry Northy" that resided in Calumet Township and had different parents (6,7).
-Without some cross-reference to being a bottler, we cannot be sure which one was partner to Bennie.
+Without some cross-reference to being a bottler, we cannot be sure which one was the partner to Bennie.

 - R. L. Polk & Co.
 1875.
 Michigan State Gazetteer and Business Directory 1875.
 The Tribune Printing Company.
 Detroit, MI.